-- Cash compensation in the form of base salary and an annual performance-based cash incentive opportunity (bonus).
-We use objective financial measures based on earnings per share growth and return on average stockholders' equity to determine our executives' annual performance-based bonus. - Equity compensation to reward performance and retain key personnel.
-We annually award performance-based restricted stock units that use objective financial measures based on earnings before interest, taxes, depreciation and amortization (EBITDA).
+- Equity compensation to reward performance and retain key personnel.
+We annually award performance-based restricted stock units that use objective financial measures based on adjusted earnings before interest, taxes, depreciation and amortization (adjusted EBITDA).
 All performance-based awards are subject to additional time-based vesting periods once the performance goals have been met.
 We also may use equity compensation in other forms that are intended to promote retention of our key personnel, and for this purpose have used time-based restricted stock units and in past years stock options. - All our named executive officers are employees-at-will.
-None of our current named executive officers have an employment agreement or severance agreement, other than an agreement that provides benefits upon termination of employment following a change in control, except for Mr. Painter and Ms. Sandra L. Lambert.
-In 2017, we entered into an executive transition agreement with Ms. Lambert, who served as our vice president, general counsel and secretary through July 1, 2018, in order to obtain certain post-employment commitments to continue to provide services to our company.
-This agreement is described in "Executive Compensation Potential Payments Upon Termination or Change in Control Executive Transition Agreement with Ms. Lambert."
-On February 13, 2019, we entered into an executive transition agreement with Mr. Painter, who serves as our president and chief executive officer, in connection with the Succession Plan in order to secure his services in his current roles through June 30, 2019 and to thereafter become the executive chairman of our board, serving in such role through June 30, 2020.
-This agreement is described in "Executive Compensation Potential Payments Upon Termination or Change in Control Executive Chairman and Transition Agreement with Mr. Painter."
+All of our current named executive officers are employees-at-will and do not have an employment agreement or severance agreement other than an agreement that provides benefits upon termination of employment following a change in control, and in the case of Mr. Painter, a transition agreement entered into in connection with the succession plan adopted by our board of directors in 2019 (Succession Plan).
+See "Executive Compensation Potential Payments Upon Termination or Change in Control" for more information on the change in control agreements and Mr. Painter's transition agreement.

 We believe that our executive compensation program provides compensation opportunities that reflect our company's performance and align the pay of our executives with the long-term interests of our stockholders.
 Our recent financial performance has yielded strong returns.
-For fiscal 2018, our corporate performance measures resulted in our named executive officers earning above target performance-based cash bonus awards at the maximum potential level and above target pay-outs under our performance-based equity award program.
+For fiscal 2019, our corporate performance measures resulted in our named executive officers earning above target performance-based cash bonus awards and pay-outs slightly below target under our performance-based equity award program.